Vonage/vivid/docs/contact-us.md

 ### Suggestions

-Go through the [board](https://github.com/Vonage/vivid/projects/1) to search for existing feedbacks and share yours if not already addressed.
+Go through the [board](https://github.com/Vonage/vivid/projects/1) to search for existing feedback and share yours if not already addressed.